dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-1 CPU-Specific Optimizations.md

 * asimd: also known as neon, provides SIMD instructions for floating-point and integer operations.
 * aes/sha1/sha2/sha3/sha512/crc32: provide instructions for encryption, hashing, and checksumming.
-* fp16/bf16: provides 16-bit half-precision floating-point instructions.
+* fp16/bf16: provide 16-bit half-precision and `Bfloat16` floating-point instructions.
 * dotprod: support for dot product instructions for accelerating machine learning workloads.
 * sve: enables scalable vector length instructions.
 * sme: Scalable Matrix Extension for accelerating matrix multiplication.

 When compiling your applications, make sure to enable the necessary compiler flags to activate required ISA extensions.
 On GCC and Clang compilers use `-march` option.
 For example, `-march=native` will activate ISA features of your host system, i.e., on which you run the compilation.
 Or you can include specific version of ISA, e.g., `-march=armv8.6-a`.
 On MSVC compiler, use `/arch` option, e.g., `/arch:AVX2`.

-#### CPU dispatch
+### CPU dispatch

-These advice are mostly about compute-bound loops

-Use compile-time or runtime checks to introduce platform-specific optimizations.
-This technique is called CPU dispatching.
-It allows you to write a single codebase that can be optimized for different microarchitectures.
-For example, you can write a generic implementation of a function and then provide microarchitecture-specific implementations that are used when the target CPU supports certain instructions.
+When you want to provide a fast-path for a specific microarchitecture while keeping a generic implementation for other platforms, you can use *CPU dispatching*.
+It is a technique that allows your program to detect which features your processor has, and based on that decide which version of code to execute.
+It enables you to introduce platform-specific optimizations in a single codebase.
+As a rule of thumb, it is better to start with a generic implementation and then introduce microarchitecture-specific optimizations progressively, ensuring there is a fallback for architectures that do not have required features.
 For example:

 ```cpp
 if (__builtin_cpu_supports ("avx512f")) {